shaheennabi/Production-Ready-MediaCreationHub-Multi-Agent-RAG/README.md

 - **🧠 Planning Agent**
   This agent consolidates research and travel data, generating a personalized travel report with detailed recommendations and itineraries.

-We will be using these three agents and these will be controlled by Supervisor(llm) and the agents will be of ReAct type .. first agent will share state with the second and first and second will share state with 3rd agent to generate the Report

-The project leverages **LangChain** and **LangGraph** to ensure dynamic task allocation and modularity, enabling efficient collaboration between agents.

 Full pipeline and architecture will be updated soon.
 Stay tuned! 🚀